amanda132/W4111Notes/query.md

   + sort on rating, remove duplicates by scanning sorted data
   + O(2n + n): 2n to sort and n to scan
 + 2. Hash: partition into N buckets remove duplicates on insert
-+ 3.Index on projected fields: scan the index pages, avoid reading data
++ 3. Index on projected fields: scan the index pages, avoid reading data

 ## The Join